joannajzou/GPLFM/README.md

 **Version 0.1.0**

 Provides essential functions for implementing the GPLFM for joint input-state estimation using an MDOF cantilever system, cast into a modally reduced-order state-space model with acceleration-only measurements.
-At this stage of development, the code is primarily useful as a starting point for further tool development and for instructional purposes.
+At this stage, the code is primarily useful as a starting point for further tool development and for instructional purposes.

 ## Documentation